trcook/starcluster_example/readme.md

 1. bootstrap into a virtual environment using the bootstrap.sh script
 	* this will intall a bunch of stuff.
 YOu can also just run `pip install -r requirements.txt` but this will install globally
 	* After running bootstrap.sh, start the venv for the rest of this (starting from the repo root): `source ./venv/bin/activate`.
 To leave the venv, type deactivate at any time.
 2. Configure star cluster.
 Type starcluster help.
 Follow the prompts.
 Then open up the config file and tweak as needed.
-The config file in this repo is a basic configuration to build from (but you will still need to edit it to put your info in)
+The config file in this repo is a basic configuration to build from (but you will still need to edit it to put your info in).
+At a minimum, you will need to supply your awe secret, key, and id.
 2. configure your local `s3cmd --configure`
 	* upload whatever to s3 as needed with `s3cmd put` -- see help files for how to do this, it's pretty straightforward. `s3cmd --help`
 	* you may need to go to the s3 website to configure it further, add buckets, etc